work-in-progress/hook.io-mock/README.md

 ## About hook.io-mock

 A hook to mock messages to debug your composite hooks.
+It listens to messages and replies with messages and custom data if a match is found.
+VERY 0.0.1

+This is the very first version, it is not feature complete.
+Look at the mock-spec.coffee and spec_helper.coffee files how it can be used.

 ![Mock Icon](http://github.com/scottyapp/hook.io-mock/raw/master/assets/mock114x114.png)